bmresearch/TradingView/README.md

 ## Examples

 The [TradingView.Examples](https://github.com/bmresearch/TradingView/tree/master/BlockMountain.TradingView.Examples) project features some examples on how to use the [ITradingViewProvider](https://github.com/bmresearch/TradingView/tree/master/BlockMountain.TradingView/ITradingViewProvider.cs), these examples include:
+- Getting the config of a provider
-- Getting all mango accounts owned by a specific address
+- Getting OHLCVs for a market from a provider

 ## Contribution